Acceleration of relativistic protons in a solar wind perturbed by a coronal mass ejection

-The simulation domain is a Sun-centred spherical grid of size $[144 \times 48 \times 128]$ in $[r, \theta, \varphi]$, where $r$ is the radial coordinate, extending from $r$ = 0.139 AU to $r$ = 13.95 AU, $\theta$ is the polar angle, ranging from $0$ to $\pi$, and $\varphi$ is the azimuthal angle, ranging from $0$ to $2\pi$.
-The grid is uniform in $\theta$ and $\phi$.
+In order to convert from mass density $\varrho$ and pressure $p$ to number density $n$ and temperature $T$ (which do not appear in the MHD equations) we assume a fully ionized proton-electron plasma where protons and electrons have the same temperature $T_e=T_p=T$ and same number density $n_e=n_p=n/2$ implying that $\varrho=\overline{m}n$ with $\overline{m}\equiv(m_e+m_p)/2\simeq m_p/2$.
+The simulation domain is a Sun-centered spherical grid of size $[144 \times 48 \times 128]$ in $[r, \theta, \varphi]$, where $r$ is the radial coordinate, extending from $r$ = 0.139 AU to $r$ = 13.95 AU, $\theta$ is the polar angle, ranging from $0$ to $\pi$, and $\varphi$ is the azimuthal angle, ranging from $0$ to $2\pi$.
+The grid is uniform in $\theta$ and $\varphi$.
 On the other hand, to prevent an excessive longitudinal and latitudinal stretching of the cells, we adopt a stretching factor of 1.02 between adjacent cells in the direction of increasing $r$.
 For simplicity, we adopt a Parker type wind and a positive magnetic monopole located at the Sun's center, so that there is no induced heliospheric current sheet as in the case of a dipolar intrinsic field.
 At the Sun's surface, the monopole field strength is $2 \times 10^{-4} T$.
 We assume that the inner boundary is rotating rigidly with the Sun.
 Consequently, the tangential velocity components of the plasma at the inner boundary are prescribed as $\bm {\Omega} \times {\bm r}$, where $\bm \Omega = \Omega \hat{\mathbf{z}}$ with $\Omega = 2\pi/(30\,\mathrm{d})$, corresponding to the angular rotation speed of the Sun.